medical-software-quality/project-quality-plan/README.md

 By adopting and following this PQP, its related SOPs and the associated documentation specification, the software can be declared fit for use in GxP.

+# Status

+This project is in alpha version - do not use it without the supervision of a validation lead that knows how to present the project in an audit.
+If you believe that the procedures do not meet a quality, please raise it as a "bug" on [issues](https://github.com/medical-software-quality/project-quality-plan/issues).

 # How to use

 ## Standard